aninix-inc/figma-binding/README.md

 # Aninix Figma Binding

-A small utility package that helps you easily convert any figma nodes to Aninix snapshots.
+A small utility package that helps you easily convert any Figma nodes to Aninix snapshots.

 ## Installation